 most of the neighbors are clerical support or managers.
 What is wonderful is

-the shear diversity of neighborhoods, allowing you to find the type that fits
+the sheer diversity of neighborhoods, allowing you to find the type that fits

 your lifestyle and aspirations.

 In the Knob Hill neighborhood, 32.5% of the working population is employed in

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.7% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants.

-Other residents here are employed in executive, management, and professional occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

 The Neighbors: Ethnicity / Ancestry